uataq/X-STILT/README.md

 X-STILT is an atmospheric transport model that deals with vertically integrated column CO2 and potentially other trace gases.
 Scripts and subroutines for X-STILT, modified from the Stochastic Time-Inverted Lagrangian Transport (STILT) model [*Lin et al*., 2003](https://doi.org/10.1029/2002JD003161) and STILT-R version 2 [*Fasoli et al*., 2018](https://doi.org/10.5194/gmd-11-2813-2018).
 Required datasets and methodologies are described in [*Wu et al*., 2018](https://doi.org/10.5194/gmd-11-4843-2018).

 We have merged column features with STILT-R version 2 (see github repo on https://uataq.github.io/stilt/) with improved model efficiency and more realistic "footprint" values.
+Since STILT-R version 2 now serves as a submodule of X-STILT repo, you will need to *"git clone --recursive"* the entire package with submodule.

 X-STILT model developments are ongoing towards a more flexible model framework that can be more easily applied to other column measurements.
 Contributions are welcomed and highly appreciated.
 Please contact Dien Wu (Dien.Wu@utah.edu) if you have any issues with the code.
 Thank you.

 # X-STILT Features